Boobl1k/dekoffee/review.md

 to it in comment or makes changes in current PR
 (and also comments about new changes under the thread).
 The second way is better
+* performer cannot close threads.
+The exception is when reviewer asks them about it
+* each performer and reviewer must comment on each open topic in each cycle